ColumPaget/Hashrat/README.md

   -period <n>     Produce TOTP code with period/lifetime of <n> seconds.
   -8              Encode with octal instead of hex
-  -10             Encode with decimal instead of hex -H              Encode with UPPERCASE hexadecimal -HEX            Encode with UPPERCASE hexadecimal -32             Encode with base32 instead of hex -base32         Encode with base32 instead of hex -c32            Encode with Crockford base32 instead of hex
+  -10             Encode with decimal instead of hex -H              Encode with UPPERCASE hexadecimal instead of lowercase -HEX            Encode with UPPERCASE hexadecimal instead of lowercase -32             Encode with base32 instead of hex -base32         Encode with base32 instead of hex -c32            Encode with Crockford base32 instead of hex